gageracer/mortgageAPI/README.md

 ```
 ### API Usage

-You can use the API with any tool you like (e.g., Flashpost, Postman).
+You can use the API with any tool you like (e.g., Flashpost, Postman) to (http://localhost:3001/api/mortgage) a POST request as application/json.
 The API accepts the following payload:

 ```json
 {